xenocrat/chyrp-lite/README.md

 1. __Backup your database before proceeding!__
 2. Download the latest version of Chyrp Lite.
 3. Copy your config file from _/includes/config.json.php_ to somewhere safe.
-4. Overwrite your current Chyrp installation files with the new ones, making sure to retain your `/uploads/` folder.
+4. Overwrite your current version with the new one, making sure to retain your _uploads_ folder.
 5. Restore your config file to _/includes/_.
-6. Run the upgrade process by navigating to [upgrade.php](upgrade.php).
+6. Run the upgrade process by visiting [upgrade.php](upgrade.php) in your web browser.

 ## Documentation
 The Chyrp Lite [wiki](https://github.com/xenocrat/chyrp-lite/wiki) has comprehensive documentation